 Your best bet is always to allow the person the ability to talk about (or not to share with you) his / her experience and thoughts, hold the individual’s hand if it is welcome, provide a pretty bouquet of flowers or another small present or treat, and just provide your warm, loving presence and support.

-For more care tips, and for hands-on assistance with skilled care in the comfort of home, reach out to Heaven at Home Senior Care.
-We can offer expert, caring services for everyone facing a health crisis that delivers comfort and peace, through companionship, help with daily meals and household chores, transportation to doctor appointments and procedures, running errands, and more.
+For more care tips and for hands-on assistance with skilled care in the comfort of home, reach out to Heaven at Home Senior Care.
+We provide expert, caring services for people facing a health crisis by offering comfort and peace, through companionship, help with daily meals and household chores, transportation to doctor appointments and procedures, running errands, and more.
 Contact us at (940) 400-3765 to find out how our Argyle home health care can help.
 For a full list of all of the communities where we provide care, please visit our Service Area page.